Scripture Reference: Judges 13-15

 The Philistines did not present the Israelites with as acute a challenge as did other peoples, such as the Canaanites and Midianites but they presented a more chronic challenge.
 It was not until the reign of David that the Philistines were put down for good.
 The Philistines are believed to have been part of a group called the Sea Peoples.
 They probably were immigrants from islands in the northern Mediterranean.
-They occupied the coastal plain of south-western Israel, taking over land that had been allocated to the Israelite tribes of Dan and Judah.
+They occupied the coastal plain of southwestern Israel, taking over land that had been allocated to the Israelite tribes of Dan and Judah.
 In fact, the Danites (those from the tribe of Dan) suffered so badly from the Philistines that most of the survivors moved far to the north.
-The Philistines were using the nonviolent means of trade and intermarriage to gain control over the Israelites.
+The Philistines were using nonviolent means of trade and intermarriage to gain control over the Israelites.
 Consequently, many Israelites were not keen on antagonizing them.

 The angel appeared again and spoke to Manoah.
 He explained everything to Manoah.
 This was very important because the Nazarite Vow would be very difficult to keep.
 This was a very important promise that Manoah and his wife were making.
 They would have to also teach their son how to keep the vow (promise).
-After Manoah made a sacrifice to the Lord, the angel disappeared up into the flames above the altar (13:19-23).
+After Manoah made a sacrifice to the Lord, the angel disappeared up into the flames above the altar (Judges 13:19-23).

 Manoah and his wife raised their son according to the Nazarite Vow.
 As he grew, Samson developed his own personality – and it was quite a personality.
 He seemed to travel around showing off his strength.
-Samson was not a Judge in the sense that he was a godly man to follow.
+Samson was not a leader in the sense that he was a godly man to follow.
 He was a hero-Judge.
 He brought pride back to the Israelite people by antagonizing the Philistines.

 In chapter 14 the strong-willed Samson married a Philistine girl.
 He tried to fool everyone at the wedding feast with a riddle but his new wife begged him until he told her the answer.
 She told the other Philistines.
 In his anger, Samson struck down 30 men.
 His wife was given to someone else.
 Later, when he found out that his wife was given to another, he caught 300 foxes and tied pairs of them together by their tails.
 He set the tails on fire and let them run through the Philistine grain fields, olive groves, and vineyards.

-The violence continued (15:1-16:3).
+The violence continued (Judges 15:1-16:3).
 The Philistines killed Samson’s wife and tried to capture him.
 They tied him up but he saw a dried jawbone of a donkey and used it to kill 1000 Philistines.
 Later Samson visited yet another Philistine woman and the Philistines tried to trap him inside the city.
 He pushed the city gates down and carried them away.